-Other amounts shown in the "All Other Compensation" column in the Summary Compensation Table relate to Company contributions to the 401(k) plan and premiums we paid for life and disability insurance policies on behalf of the named executive officer.
-Amounts shown in the "All Other Compensation" column in the Summary Compensation Table for Mr. Cohen also include severance payments we paid to him in 2018 in accordance with his separation agreement.
+Other amounts shown in the "All Other Compensation" column in the Summary Compensation Table relate to Company contributions to the 401(k) plan, premiums we paid for life and disability insurance policies and tax gross-up payments.

 Except for the benefits described above, we do not provide perquisites or personal benefits to our named executive officers.
-We do, however, pay the premiums for medical, dental and vision insurance for all of our employees, including our named executive officers.
+We do, however, pay the premiums for medical, dental and vision insurance, and payments for certain qualified dependent care benefits for all of our employees, including our named executive officers.